 - Any couple to have a bathroom that doubles as a “public” bathroom, say off the main living area

 The layout of the property made all bedrooms feel remarkably private, even the bedroom located off of the living room/pool.
-This bedroom is the least private bedroom in the house but the door to the bedroom was recessed several feet from the living room so you would not know there was a bedroom there unless you knew it was there.
+This bedroom is the least private bedroom in the house, but the door to the bedroom was recessed several feet from the living room, so you would not know there was a bedroom there unless you knew it was there.

-As stated previously, there are eight bathrooms on the property, one in each of the bedrooms, one off of the living room and one off the pool/deck.
+As stated previously, there are eight bathrooms on the property, one in each of the bedrooms, one off of the living room, and one off the pool/deck.
 The bathroom off the pool deck was a genius design decision because it keeps water off the polished concrete floors inside the house.

-The tap water in the house is heated by solar power and many in our crew mentioned that they did not have hot water the day we arrived, however, Peter and I did not experience this nor did anyone mention a lack of hot water for the remainder of our trip.
+The tap water in the house is heated by solar power, and many in our crew mentioned that they did not have hot water the day we arrived; however, Peter and I did not experience this, nor did anyone mention a lack of hot water for the remainder of our trip.

-Casa Frisons is truly fully stocked, as in I did not need to use the cocktail shaker and spatula I brought, just in case (I can’t count the number of times I’ve made fried eggs using one or more of the following: forks, butter knives, wooden spoons, and mixing spatulas.
+Casa Frisons is truly fully stocked, as in I did not need to use the cocktail shaker and spatula I brought, just in case (I can’t count the number of times I’ve made fried eggs using one or more of the following: forks, butter knives, wooden spoons, and mixing spatulas).

 There are more kitchen gadgets in Casa Frisons than in my own home.
 You name it, it has it.
-Kitchen Aid mixer, blender, coffee maker, electric juicer, toaster, kettle, rice cooker, Nespresso machine, etc. It was also fully equipped with dishes, serving pieces, wine glasses, drinking glasses, plastic cups for the pool, shot glasses, espresso glasses, coffee cups, flatware, etc. There were literally hundreds of dishes in the house.
+Kitchen Aid mixer, blender, coffee maker, electric juicer, toaster, kettle, rice cooker, Nespresso machine, etc. It was also fully equipped with dishes, serving pieces, wine glasses, drinking glasses, plastic cups for the pool, shot glasses, espresso glasses, coffee cups, flatware, etc. There were hundreds of dishes in the house.

 There is also a large pantry down the hallway behind the kitchen.
 It has a second full side-by-side fridge, a 28-bottle (?) wine fridge, three Igloo coolers of various sizes, shelves for dry food storage, and too many recycling bins to count.

-Peter and I stayed in the master bedroom which is the entire top floor of the house and our air con unit kept the room cool even though it had windows on three sides of the room and was the top floor in the house.
+Peter and I stayed in the master bedroom and our air con unit kept the room cool even though it had windows on three sides of the room and was on the top floor of the house.

-Dinner was often unbearably hot and on the fourth day, we contacted the concierge and requested two large floor fans to help cool the room.
+Dinner was often unbearably hot, and on the fourth day, we contacted the concierge and requested two large floor fans to help cool the room.